U.S. national anthem kneeling protests: Association football

 After the murder of George Floyd in May 2020, French player Marcus Thuram took a knee after scoring for Borussia Mönchengladbach in a Bundesliga match against 1.
 FC Union Berlin.
-The initial reaction of the DFB, the governing body for soccer in Germany, was to announce an investigation into on-field protests.
-The investigation was rapidly dropped after Gianni Infantino, president of FIFA, the world governing body, publicly stated that such protests are worthy of applause not punishment.
+The initial reaction of the DFB, the governing body for football in Germany, was to announce an investigation into on-field protests.
+The investigation was rapidly dropped after Gianni Infantino, president of FIFA, the world governing body, publicly stated that such protests are worthy of applause, not punishment.
 On June 1, 2020, Liverpool F.C. posted a picture of its first team squad taking a knee on its social media accounts with the caption "Unity is strength #BlackLivesMatter".
 The FA, the governing body in England, announced that it would take "a commonsense approach" if Premier League players took a knee in protest at the murder of George Floyd.
-On June 16, 2020, Aston Villa and Sheffield United contested the first English soccer fixture in 100 days, following the COVID-19 lockdown.
+On June 16, 2020, Aston Villa and Sheffield United contested the first English football fixture in 100 days, following the COVID-19 lockdown.
 After the referee blew his whistle for kick-off, all the players and the coaching staffs took the knee.

 The protests inspired a vote of the U.S. Soccer board to repeal the ban on kneeling during the national anthem, and the new president of the federation personally apologized to Megan Rapinoe.
 The policy is expected to technically remain in force until voted on at the 2021 general meeting of the national council.

 In the opening game of the 2020 NWSL Challenge Cup, all 22 starters from the Portland Thorns and North Carolina Courage knelt during the national anthem.
 A moment of silence was held prior to the opening game and players and staff wore Black Lives Matter shirts.
 Similar protests have continued throughout the Challenge Cup, with all players wearing Black Lives Matter shirts and many players kneeling.

 During the UEFA Euro 2020 many national teams have agreed to take the knee before kickoff; UEFA has supported the display.